vorou/config/.atom/packages/atom-beautify/docs/options.md

 **Description**:

-if indentation should be forcefully applied tomarkup even if it disruptively adds unintended whitespace to the documents rendered output (Supported by Pretty Diff)
+if indentation should be forcefully applied to markup even if it disruptively adds unintended whitespace to the documents rendered output (Supported by Pretty Diff)

 **Example `.jsbeautifyrc` Configuration**